Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 However, the problem here is that all of our validators are effectively untyped.
 We have to specify the generic argument in `AddValidation` so that our predicates are aware of what they're working with, but this setup is very volatile.

-If we were to, for example, change the type of `Dto.Id` from `Guid` to `int`, everything will still compile, but the code will no longer work correctly because our predicate expects the type to be `Guid`.
+If we were to, for example, change the type of `Dto.Id` from `Guid` to `int`, everything would still compile, but the code will no longer work correctly because our predicate expects the type to be `Guid`.
 Also, we'd be lucky if our users were to provide the property names using `nameof`, in reality there will probably be magic strings instead.
 All in all, this code is not refactor-safe.

 With expressions, we can completely remedy this: